ralph-tyrell/ralphtyrell.github.io/README.md

 # Undergraduate Student interested in Computational Chemistry

+### About Me
+Hi!
+My name is Ralph Tyrell.
+I'm currently studying abroad in Italy, and my research interests lie in the intersections between math and physical chemistry.

 ### Education
 - BS in Chemistry _Expected in 2027_
 - BA in Mathematics _Expected in 2027_